By Dr Bilal Shirazi | 27 Sep 2022

 How to keep your heart healthy

-The benefits we can enjoy through improving and maintaining our heart health are clear.
+The benefits of improving and maintaining our heart health are clear.
 As well as reducing our risk of developing cardiovascular diseases, a healthy heart can help preserve the health of our other organs and lower our risk of developing conditions like type 2 diabetes.

 Here are six ways to keep your heart healthy.